 Beginning with his significant involvement in ValueAct Capital's purchase of over 5% of MSCI's stock in 2012 and subsequently through his support of the fund's ongoing equity investment in the Company, Mr. Hale has conducted extensive due diligence, research and analysis of the Company's financial results, products, customers and competitors, which will contribute to the Board's knowledge of the industry and add depth to its analytical framework.
 The Board believes that Mr. Hale's personal knowledge of the Company's business, operations and market positioning, as well as his diverse skills and expertise gained as a successful investor, will enable him to provide significant insight and a fresh perspective with respect to the Company's financial performance, competitive dynamics and corporate strategy.
-In addition, the Board believes that Mr. Hale's personal executive compensation, across a wide range of industries, will be a resource for the Company.
+In addition, the Board believes that Mr. Hale's practical experience with specific aspects of public company financial performance and executive compensation, across a wide range of industries, will be a resource for the Company.
 For these reasons, the Board has concluded that, as of the date of this Proxy Statement, Mr. Hale should be elected at the annual meeting to continue to serve as a member of the Board.